calvo-jp/sfui-exploration/README.md

 - Ensure new components can be themed globally

-  New components will come with a default global theme which is of based on HDS and can be overridden either on-the-fly or globally
+  New components will come with a default global theme which is based on HDS and can be overridden either on-the-fly or globally

   eg. for a pagination component global theme would be something like this